Head of Department: Mrs Sarah Shannon

 Our pupils enjoy taking part in Numeracy Ninja challenge weekly in class and build up mathematical skills while trying to earn their Black Belt.

-We participate in a range of Mathematical Competitions and Events throughout the year including UKMT Mathematics Challenge, Maths Week Ireland, Manga High Competitions and Fun Maths Roadshow.
+We participate in a range of Mathematical Competitions and events throughout the year including UKMT Mathematics Challenge, Maths Week Ireland, Manga High Competitions , SumDog Challenges and Fun Maths Roadshow.

-Pupils have access to ‘Hegarty Maths’ and ‘Maths Pad’ to consolidate work in class and to help prepare for Continuous Assessments.
+Pupils have access to ‘Sparx Maths’ and ‘Maths Pad’ to consolidate work in class and to help prepare for Continuous Assessments.

 All students sit examinations in CCEA over their two-year period in senior school.